 Zip Money will charge you a $10 dishonour fee if a payment or direct debit doesn't go through, and this may be on top of a dishonour fee from your bank.

 And if you use a credit card to make your repayments to Zip Pay, you could also be slugged the interest rate on your credit card if you don't pay it off in time.

 4. Zip Money operates as a credit card

 What isn't clear from Zip's website is that Zip Money is actually operating like a credit card, not a BNPL.

-While a side-by-side comparison shows that Zip Money charges interest and has fees, it's lumped together with Zip Pay as being a BNPL, right down to being available in the same app.
+While a side-by-side comparison shows that Zip Money charges interest and has fees, it's lumped together with Zip Pay, right down to being available in the same app.

 We confirmed with ASIC that Zip Money is technically a credit card

-While this is the case for Zip Pay, we confirmed with ASIC that Zip Money is technically a credit card, regulated by the National Credit Act and responsible lending laws.
+We confirmed with ASIC that Zip Money is technically a credit card, and is regulated by the National Credit Act and responsible lending laws.

-Not being able to read the Ts&Cs before you apply makes it harder to know what you're signing up for.
+Not being able to read the T&Cs before you apply makes it harder to know what you're signing up for.

 Before applying for Zip it's a good idea to think about whether this form of credit is best suited to your needs and if you can afford to make repayments and cover any additional costs and fees.
 There might be more affordable options available.